Dracula's castle lures visitors with COVID-19 jabs By Reuters - Up News Info

 © Reuters.
-Bran Castle towers above Bran commune, in Brasov county, Romania, May 8, 2021.
+Fernando Orozco poses with a mock diploma attesting his vaccination against the coronavirus disease (COVID-19) at the temporary vaccination center at Bran Castle, in Brasov county, Romania, May 8, 2021.
 Inquam Photos/George Calin via REUTERS

 2/5